 - Minimum of 2 in (50mm) width for Retroreflective Materials and 1 in (25mm) width for Retroreflective Materials for split trim design.

 If you’re in need of class 3 safety vests quickly, PowerPak offers a wide range of options.

 Safety Vest Materials

 As mentioned, all ANSI classes of safety vests must have minimum amounts of TWO types of material.
 Background material and retroreflective material/combined performance material.

 Background material and retroreflective material/combined performance material.
 Background material is fluorescent colored fabric, usually safety orange or safety yellow.
 It’s the brightly colored mesh or fabric you think of when thinking of safety vests.
 This material is highly visible during the day.

 When light hits something reflective, like a mirror, at an angle, that light bounces off in the opposite direction.
 Retroreflective reflects the light directly back towards the light source.
 This material is highly visible at night with direction lights, such as car headlights.
-You’ll often find retroreflective tape in silver/white/gray.
+You’ll often find retroreflective tape in silver, white, and gray.